marydlawyer/beneficiary-fhir-data/README.md

 To undo the changes run `make unservable`.

 Once the changes are applied the server needs to be started in order for them to take effect.
-Run `make up` if no docker containers are running or
+Run `make up` if no Docker containers are running or

 ```
 make restart